Lewiswizard/Bot-Battlr/README.md

 list view and for a full view, respectively.
 They are pre-styled, and it is your responsibility to get the data into them.

-All of the code to style the page has been written for you, meaning that you should be adding to the code rather than editing it; however, if your finished product has some styling issues, don't worry too much about it.

 ## Core Deliverables